Generic selectors

 Origins And Habitat

-The Water Sprite plant is a beautiful aquatic plant that can be found growing in and around freshwater bodies in tropical regions across the globe.
+The Water Sprite plant is a beautiful aquatic plant that is found growing in and around freshwater bodies in tropical regions across the globe.
 Water Sprite plants occur in Northern Australia, Southeast Asia, India, East Africa, and Central America.

 Ceratopteris thalictroides is an adaptable species that grows naturally in a wide range of different habitats.
-It can be found in fresh or stagnant, standing water, marsh habitats, or gently flowing streams and grow emersed or submersed in sunny or partially shaded positions.
+It is found in fresh or stagnant, standing water, marsh habitats, or gently flowing streams and grow emersed or submersed in sunny or partially shaded positions.

 Water Sprite in Aquarium